Nagalakshmi028/spring-boot-rest-api-anagram/README.md

 ## Steps to Setup

-**1. Download and unzip the spring-boot-rest-api-anagrams
+**1. Download and unzip the spring-boot-rest-api-tutorial

 **2. Create Mysql database**
 ```bash